 Himalayan Birch Trees

 Himalayan birch trees are great trees for big parks, open spaces, and homesite parks—a problem solver for low-lying sites too wet for several other species.
 A quick-growing tree, Himalayan birch, can fill in an empty area in a landscape.

 Erman’s Birch Trees

-Erman’s birch trees has white bark with a pink cast and a tendency to peel.
+Erman’s birch trees have white bark with a pink cast and a tendency to peel.
 This is what showcases this ornamental species in a garden.
 If your local arborist plants one in your yard, be prepared for this elegant tree to spread out.
-An Erman’s birch tree flourishes to height of close to 80 feet.
+An Erman’s birch tree flourishes to a height of close to 80 feet.